 - La Jolla Country Day School, diploma 1968

 From 1997 to 2007, Jim lived in downtown San Diego and served two terms as President of the Horizons’ Homeowners Association, a 211-unit twin-tower condominium development and until September 2007 was the President of The Pinnacle Museum Tower Homeowners Association, a 181-unit high-rise condominium development.
-Jim is currently serving his third term as the President of The Reserve Homeowners Association in Indian Wells, California.
+In May 2020, Jim completed his third term as the President of The Reserve Homeowners Association in Indian Wells, California.